Course Program of Study (CPoS)

 Students who entered Milligan with large amounts of dual enrollment, AP, or transfer credit may need to give particular attention to the distribution of required hours each semester.

 Generally speaking, the more hours that are required for your degree, the less likely you are to have a semester when you run short on hours that are considered required hours for federal financial aid eligibility.
-If you would like to add a major or minor that you will be able to complete by the time you graduate, feel free to do so.
+If you would like to add a major that you will be able to complete by the time you graduate, feel free to do so.

 One of the courses I am taking is not listed in the Catalog as a required course for my major, but my academic advisor approved it as a substitution.
 Will these hours be considered required hours for federal financial aid purposes?